combio-dku/HiCAT/README.md

 To run HiCAT, you need the python packages `Numpy`, `Pandas`, `sklearn`, `scipy`, and `sknetwork`.
 `seaborn` and `matplotlib` are required only to show the results, not for the HiCAT itself.
 All of them can be installed simply using `pip` command.

+## Using MarkerCount in R

+(Installed using pip) You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
+First, import MarkerCount using the following command

+`library(reticulate)`
+`mkrcnt <- import("MarkerCount.hicat")`

+Then, you can call the MarkerCount functions as follows.

+`df_res <- mkrcnt$HiCAT( .. arguments .. )`

+The arguments to pass and the return value are the same as those in python.
+R example usage of HiCAT is in R script `HiCAT_example.R`

 ## Contact
 Send email to syoon@dku.edu for any inquiry on the usages.